fiskaly/fiskaly-sdk-swift/CONTRIBUTING.md

 ## Bugs

-We use [GitHub Issues](https://github.com/fiskaly/fiskaly-sdk-swift/issues) for our public bugs.
+We use [GitHub Issues](https://github.com/fiskaly/fiskaly-sdk-swift/issues) for our bugs.
 If you would like to report a problem, take a look around and see if someone already opened an issue about it.
 If you are certain this is a new, unreported bug, you can submit a [bug report](#reporting-new-issues).

 ## Reporting New Issues